EBI-Metagenomics/mgnify-metagenomics-360/docs/source/Comparative_metagenomics.rst

 .. include:: partials/jupyter.rst

+|action| Find and open Comparative metagenomics notebook in the 'notebooks' directory and change the kernel to 'R'

 |info| The notebook has colored boxes to indicate relevant steps in the analysis or to introduce material for discussion.

 Yellow boxes: